A Provably-Correct and Robust Convex Model for Smooth Separable NMF: Separable, Smooth and Orthogonal NMF

 \begin{assumption} Let $M = WH+N$ satisfy Assumption~\ref{assum:stocNMF}.
 For each $t=1,2,\dots,r$, there exists a nonempty index set $\mathcal{S}_t \subset \{1,\dots,n\}$, with $p_t = |\mathcal{S}_t| \ge 1$, such that $H(:,j) = e_t$ for all $j \in \mathcal{S}_t$, that is, $M(:,j)=W(:,t) + N(:,j)$. \end{assumption}

 This assumption is realistic in noisy or complex scenarios, as it accounts for the natural variability in real-world data. { Unlike SNMF that looks for a single representative for each column of $W$,} SSNMF will leverage the fact that more than one data point can be located near each column of $W$ by aggregating several columns of $M$ to estimate each column of $W$.
 This aggregation can be done using operations such as averaging or taking the median, which improves robustness to noise and outliers.
+In a nutshell, SSNMF allows one to provide better estimates for $W$, and hence compute NMFs with lower reconstruction errors.